What is Banking as a Service (BaaS) and why it’s important to businesses

 What is Banking as a Service?

 Banking as a Service is a solution that lets you offer your customers a wide range of financial services and products through your platform.
+BaaS leverages the banking infrastructure of licensed banks and traditional financial institutions to deliver integrated banking products and features.
 It expands the capabilities of traditional banking by providing flexible, scalable, and accessible financial products and services for non-banking businesses to offer to their customers.
 Instead of building these capabilities from scratch, you can partner with a fintech company or BaaS provider and use their existing infrastructure.

-With BaaS, you can offer your customers various financial services, such as multi-currency business accounts, card issuing, and lending.
+With BaaS, non-bank businesses can access banking services directly and offer a variety of banking features to their customers through seamless API integration.
+You can offer your customers a range of financial services, including multi-currency business accounts, card issuance, and lending.
 Customers can access customized financial products directly within your website or application instead of relying on their traditional bank.
-Using BaaS, you can natively embed financial services to improve the user experience, making meeting your customers' unique and changing needs easier.
+Using BaaS, you can natively embed financial services to improve the user experience, making meeting your customers’ unique and changing needs easier.

 What’s the difference between embedded finance and Banking as a Service?

-Banking as a Service (BaaS) is a subset of embedded finance.
-The infrastructure provided lets non-bank entities offer traditional banking services to their customers, such as local account opening, card issuing, and lending.
-With BaaS, businesses can build on the provider's financial infrastructure and tailor their services to meet specific customer needs.
+Banking as a Service is a subset of embedded finance.
+It provides the infrastructure for non-bank businesses to offer traditional banking services, such as local account opening, card issuing, and lending, without becoming a licensed financial institution.
+With BaaS, companies can leverage a provider’s regulated infrastructure while tailoring the customer experience to match their brand and business model.

-Embedded finance and BaaS solutions are provided through APIs, acting as digital connectors between the services and your business.
-This ensures your customers a seamless and integrated financial experience, allowing them to access these financial services without leaving your business’ website or application.
+Both embedded finance and BaaS solutions are delivered via APIs, acting as digital connectors between financial services and your platform.
+This approach enables seamless, integrated financial experiences, allowing your customers to access services like payments, accounts, or loans without ever leaving your website or application.

 How does Banking as a Service work?